delabassee/java-lab/lab10-instanceof.md

 ## Wrap-up

-In this exercice, you have used the 'pattern matching for instanceof' feature currently previewed in JDK 15 (2nd preview) and slated to be made standard and permanent in JDK 16.
+In this exercice, you have used the 'pattern matching for instanceof' feature previewed in JDK 15 (2nd preview) and slated to be made standard and permanent in JDK 16.
 For more details, please check [Pattern Matching for instanceof (Second Preview)](https://openjdk.java.net/jeps/375).

 Do note that although the 'pattern matching for instanceof' feature unarguably simplifies the code, this method is still verbose.
 For example, the "`if … else if …`" chain makes this code a bit repetitive, wouldn't be nice to use a `switch` instead?
 In fact, the 'pattern matching for instanceof' feature along with the Switch Expression (see Lab 9) will enable, in the future, full pattern matching support in the Java platform!